joshua-neizer/CISC327-Final-Project/specs/R2-Specifications.md

 - validate that current page element `#registration-success` has style `visibility: hidden`
 - open /login
 - validate that current page has element `message` has style `visibility: visible`
-- validate that current page element `message` has innerHTML *"email, name, password, password2 format s incorrect"*
+- validate that current page element `message` has innerHTML *"email, name, password, password2 format is incorrect"*

 <br />